AndlyticsProject/andlytics/README.md

 [pull requests](https://github.com/AndlyticsProject/andlytics/pulls).

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.

+Translations should be done via [GetLocalization](http://www.getlocalization.com/andlyticsproject/)